A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Acknowledgments

 \section{Acknowledgments}

-This work is supported by Hong Kong Research Grants Council (RGC) CRF Grant C6003-24Y and ACCESS – AI Chip Center for Emerging Smart Systems, sponsored by InnoHK, Hong Kong SAR.
+This work is supported by Guangdong Science and Technology Department (No. 2025A0505000035), HKUST–SEU Joint Research Seed Fund, and Hong Kong Research Grants Council (RGC) CRF-YCRG C6003-24Y.
+It was partially conducted by ACCESS – AI Chip Center for Emerging Smart Systems, supported by the InnoHK initiative of the Innovation and Technology Commission of the Hong Kong Special Administrative Region Government.